jonlpersson/ed-latimore/site/_posts/2022-01-04-why-you-can't-make-friends.md

 Because I’m an extrovert by nature, I had to learn solitude was healthy and necessary on my journey to become successful in life.
 However, isolation easily turns into avoidance if you fear uncomfortable circumstances.
 For instance, losing your job or relationship can make you feel isolated, depressed, and not want to make meaningful connections because your self-confidence is low.

 It's perfectly normal to go through periods in life where you have friends and others where you don't.
-In fact, 1 in 5 people don't have someone they consider a close friend.[^6]
+In fact, 1 in 5 people don't have someone they consider a close friend.<sup id="fnref:6" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:6">6</a></sup>

 If you've been actively avoiding social interactions, try going out little by little.
 This could be as small as saying hello to people in the grocery store that come within five feet of you.
 Also start saying yes to any invitations you have to go out.

 If you live alone, getting a roommate could be a great option to avoid unintentionally isolating yourself in a new and unfamiliar environment.

 ## You’re in a committed relationship

-After about age 25,[^7] both men and women stop making new or closer friendships.
+After about age 25,<sup id="fnref:7" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:7">7</a></sup> both men and women stop making new or closer friendships.
 Life settles down, and it requires more effort to find new people than when you were a kid.

 Committed relationships can make it hard to make new friends because you don't have the urge to socialize.
 I'm not saying it's impossible to be in a relationship and have close friends but the natural drive to avoid loneliness isn't there.
 Your significant other fulfills that role.